 My research interests include disease ecology and amphibian conservation physiology, and the intersection of these fields.
-I am broadly interested in the drivers of variation in susceptibility between species and individuals, with a focus on the devastating amphibian disease chytridiomycosis.
-I am currently focused on the effects of a changing climate on the amphibian immune system, and how this additional stressor may affect disease dynamics in North America.
+Broadly, I seek to understand the drivers of variation in susceptibility between species and individuals, with a focus on the devastating amphibian disease chytridiomycosis.
+I am also fascinated by the thermal ecology of hosts and pathogens, and the interaction between temperature, immune function, and disease.

 When I’m not in the field or the lab, I enjoy hiking, dancing, photography, and going on adventures with my husband Jeff and my pup Darcy.

 Ohmer, M.E.B., Cramp, R.L., White, C.R., and Franklin, C.E.
-(2015) Skin sloughing rate increases with chytrid fungus infection load in a susceptible amphibian.
+2015.
+Skin sloughing rate increases with chytrid fungus infection load in a susceptible amphibian.
 Functional Ecology 29:674-682.

-Cramp, R., McPhee, R., Meyer, E., Ohmer, M., and Franklin, C. (2014) First line of defence: the role of sloughing in the regulation of cutaneous microbes.
+Cramp, R., McPhee, R., Meyer, E., Ohmer, M., and Franklin, C. 2014.
+First line of defence: the role of sloughing in the regulation of cutaneous microbes.
 Conservation Physiology 2:cou012.

 Ohmer, M.E., Herbert, S.M., Speare, R., and Bishop, P.J.
-(2013) Experimental exposure indicates the amphibian chytrid pathogen poses low risk to New Zealand’s threatened endemic frogs.
+2013.
+Experimental exposure indicates the amphibian chytrid pathogen poses low risk to New Zealand’s threatened endemic frogs.
 Animal Conservation 16:422-429.

-Shaw, S.D., Skerratt, L.F., Haigh, A., Bell, B., Daglish, L., Bishop, P.J., Summers, R., Moreno, V., Melzer, S., Ohmer, M., Herbert, S., Gleeson, D., Rowe, L., and Speare, R. (2013) The distribution and host range of Batrachochytrium dendrobatidis in New Zealand, 1930–2010.
+Shaw, S.D., Skerratt, L.F., Haigh, A., Bell, B., Daglish, L., Bishop, P.J., Summers, R., Moreno, V., Melzer, S., Ohmer, M., Herbert, S., Gleeson, D., Rowe, L., and Speare, R. 2013.
+The distribution and host range of Batrachochytrium dendrobatidis in New Zealand, 1930–2010.
 Ecology 94:2108. http://dx.doi.org/10.1890/12-1994.1

-Ohmer, M.E., and Bishop, P. (2011) Citation rate and perceived subject bias in the amphibian-decline literature.
+Ohmer, M.E., and Bishop, P. 2011.
+Citation rate and perceived subject bias in the amphibian-decline literature.
 Conservation Biology 25:195-199.

 Ohmer, M.E., Robertson, J.M., and Zamudio, K.R.
-(2009) Discordance in body size, color pattern, and advertisement call across genetically distinct regions of a neotropical anuran (Dendropsophus ebraccatus).
+2009.
+Discordance in body size, color pattern, and advertisement call across genetically distinct regions of a neotropical anuran (Dendropsophus ebraccatus).
 Biological Journal of the Linnean Society 97:298-313.